IanLee1521/IanLee1521.github.io/_pages/resume.md

 _Livermore Computing, September 2021 - April 2025_

-- Leads team of engineers focused on continuous monitoring of HPC environment, including monitoring of system health and performance, security monitoring for malicious or undesirable activity, detection and response to issues that arise.
+- Led and influenced direction of a diverse team of 5 engineers focused on continuous monitoring of HPC environment, including monitoring of system health and performance, security monitoring for malicious or undesirable activity, detection and response to issues that arise.
-- Identifies gaps and areas for improvement in the overall security posture of Livermore Computing (LC) High Performance Computing (HPC) center.
+- Identified gaps and areas for improvement in the overall security posture of Livermore Computing (LC) High Performance Computing (HPC) center.
-- Sets direction and vision of center wide improvements to automation, including modernizing developer workflows around secure DevOps practices.
+- Set direction and vision of center wide improvements to automation, including modernizing developer workflows around secure DevOps practices.
 - Responsible for defining, performing, and coordinating cyber assessment activities on all Livermore Computing (LC) production, infrastructure, and testbed systems.
 - Authored new DISA Security Technical Implementation Guide (STIG) for LLNL-developed ["TOSS" HPC operating system](https://hpc.llnl.gov/toss).